One Town One Product (Taiwan)

-One Town One Product (OTOP) is a project begun in 1989 and supervised by the Small and Medium Enterprise Administration (SMEA) of the Ministry of Economic Affairs of the Republic of China (ROC) to promote products from Taiwan.
+One Town One Product (OTOP) is a project begun in 1989 and supervised by the Small and Medium Enterprise Administration (SMEA) of the Taiwan's Ministry of Economic Affairs to promote products from Taiwan.

 History

 In 1989, to promote local companies in Taiwan, the Small and Medium Enterprise Administration, an organization under the control of Taiwan Ministry of Economic Affairs, had adapted the concept of "One Village One Product" from Japan and formed an expert team to research local industries and distinctive products in Taiwan.
 This expert team was composed of specialists from design, financing, marketing working side by side with local companies to promote excellent products from Taiwan, especially ones that are blend of tradition and the unique art of Taiwan.
 OTOP at the present time has regroups more than 100 companies around Taiwan, Pescadores, and Matsu Islands.

 Under the close supervision and help from Small and Medium Enterprises Administration, companies have transformed the natural simple resources into masterpieces of Taiwanese traditional art which is blended by the touch of Taiwanese artist.
 Today, with more than 1000 products have exhibited daily in OTOP centers around the island.